Soflomo/jQueryModal/docs/Confirmation.md

     $.fn.confirmation.defaults.ajax   = false     // override if ajax request will be made

 The last option is a boolean and when set to false, the browser will be redirected.
 No ajax request will be executed in the background.

+Compressed version
+---
+A compressed version is in the repository as well.
+The YUI Compressor 2.4.6 is used to make the compressed script.